Jimmy Evans (politician)

 James Harold Evans (March 28, 1939 – February 15, 2021) was an American lawyer and politician who served as the attorney general of Alabama from 1991 to 1995.
+He lost his reelection bid for a second term in 1994 to Jeff Sessions.

 Evans was born in Montgomery, Alabama.
 He went to Huntingdon College and Auburn University.
 A graduate of the University of Alabama, Evans was also a lawyer in Montgomery, Alabama and a judge for Montgomery County, Alabama.
 He died of pneumonia and heart attack.